HSF/hsf.github.io/organization/_posts/2021/2021-02-04-coordination.md

 - Have started a discussion with Markus Dienfenthaler on possible needs of NP community.
 - We understood that we can't get reliable HS06 values from CMS monitoring - after testing for the first time a single big GEN campaign that has the full info (i.e. not affected by the 18 month limit) - an issue that has been rolling on since Nov 2018 WS....
     - Instead, CMS is now going through a campaign with local runs where CPU->HS06 conversion is known and everything is under control.
 After some checks, we will discuss in an HSF GEN meeting.
 - Did not make it to the Training WG meeting this week.
-Ideally need to find time to discuss amongst ourselves first, but hope to discuss Generators needs in that meeting soon.
+Ideally we need to find time to discuss amongst ourselves first, but hope to discuss Generators needs in that meeting soon.
-- In response to paper referee comment have been significantly expanding the discussion on MP/MT usage in experiments for generators.
+- In response to paper referee comment, we have been significantly expanding the discussion on the MP/MT usage in experiments for generators.
-- Les Houches 2021 (<https://phystev.cnrs.fr>) will include some projects on generator software, including benchmarking, ML applications and migration to alterative architectures (largely GPU).
+- Les Houches 2021 (<https://phystev.cnrs.fr>) will include some projects on generator software, including benchmarking, ML applications and migration to alternative architectures (largely GPU).

 Q. When will the next WG meetings be?
 A. Not yet decided, but this year...